 - 3. Remove the top cowling and propeller. - 4.
-Install the flushing attachment over the cooling water inlet.
+Install the flushing attachment over the cooling water inlet, and then turn on the water supply.
 NOTICE: Do not run the engine without supplying it with cooling water.
 Either the engine water pump will be damaged or the engine will be damaged from overheating.
 Before starting the engine, be sure to supply water to the cooling water passages.
 Avoid running the outboard motor at high speed while on the flushing attachment, otherwise overheating could occur.
 [ECM02001]